aqualogics/cbox3/resources/guide/PROJECT-CONFIG.md

 ## A - Installation

-We are starting with a clean GitLab repository that only contains a README.md file.
+We are starting with a clean GitLab repository that only contains a README.md file and a resources/guide folder that contains our documentation.
 We are now going to configure our project.
 It includes a `cbox3` folder where a Coldbox REST API template will be installed.

 ### A1 - Pre-requisites